Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

-We also find that the remaining terms in (\ref{mse_decomp}) are at least one order of magnitude smaller than the sample variance which is then the largest part of the MSE of the FEL in the presence of microstructure noise contamination in our simulated data set.
-The same conclusions apply when analysing the estimator (\ref{ControlVar3}).
-We conclude that minimizing the MSE of the Fourier estimators of the integrated leverage effect (\ref{decomp_noise}) or of the estimator (\ref{ControlVar3}), as a way to determine the optimal cutting frequencies parameters $\hat{M}$ and $\hat{N}$, is equivalent to minimizing the sample variance of the estimators.
-Following this selection strategy, the cutting frequency parameters are not corresponding to a minimum value of the bias of the estimator.
-Then, the optimized estimator is affected by a non-negligible bias which is however very small.
-In our simulation, a significant digit after the comma is always obtained.
-Note that implementing this kind of selection strategy for the estimator (\ref{ControlVar3}) means changing the Step 4 of its implementation in accordance with the minimization of the sample variance.
-The results obtained by selecting optimal cutting frequencies parameters by minimizing the sample variance of the estimators (\ref{decomp_noise}) and (\ref{ControlVar3}) are displayed in Table \ref{control_eff_noiseVAR}.
-We highlight that the selected parameters $M$ and $N$ are the same as the ones selected by MSE minimization.
+We also find that the remaining terms in the MSE decomposition (\ref{mse_decomp}) are at least one order of magnitude smaller than the sample variance, which is then the largest term of the FEL (\ref{decomp_noise}) in the presence of noise.
+The same conclusions apply when analyzing the variance corrected estimator (\ref{ControlVar3}).
+We conclude that minimizing the MSE of the FEL (\ref{decomp_noise}) or of the variance corrected estimator (\ref{ControlVar3}), as a way to determine the optimal cutting frequency parameters $\hat{M}$ and $\hat{N}$, is equivalent to minimizing the sample variance of the estimators.
+Following this selection strategy, the parameters $\hat{M}$ and $\hat{N}$ do not yield a minimum value of the estimator bias.
+The optimized estimator is then affected by a non-negligible bias, which is, however, very small.
+In our simulation, we always get a significant digit after the comma.
+Note that implementing this kind of selection strategy for the variance corrected estimator (\ref{ControlVar3}) means changing Step 4 of its implementation by minimizing the sample variance.
+The results obtained by selecting the optimal cutting frequency parameters by minimizing the sample variance of the estimators (\ref{decomp_noise}) and (\ref{ControlVar3}) are displayed in Table \ref{control_eff_noiseVAR}.
+We highlight that the selected parameters $M$ and $N$ are the same as those selected by MSE minimization.